tstromberg/sigstore-the-local-way/README.md

    "http://localhost:3000" localhost:1338/local/rekor-cli-e3df3bc7cfcbe584a2639931193267e9:latest
 ```

+**NOTE: If Fulcio panics with 'index out of range`, patch in https://github.com/sigstore/fulcio/pull/370**

-*NOTE: If you are running this tutorial on a non-local machine, wait 2 minutes for the `Enter verification code` prompt, and then forward the Dex webserver port to your local workstation using `ssh -L 5556:127.0.0.1:5556 <dex server>`.
-Then you can visit the URL it outputs and manually enter in the verification code.
+**NOTE: If you are running this tutorial on a non-local machine, wait 2 minutes for the `Enter verification code` prompt, and then forward the Dex webserver port to your local workstation using `ssh -L 5556:127.0.0.1:5556 <dex server>`.
+Then you can visit the URL it outputs and manually enter in the verification code.**

+UNDER DEVELOPMENT - this step fails with:

+`main.go:46: error during command execution: signing [localhost:1338/local/rekor-cli-e3df3bc7cfcbe584a2639931193267e9:latest]: getting signer: getting key from Fulcio: verifying SCT: failed to verify ECDSA signature`

-UNDER DEVELOPMENT - this step fails with `failed to verify ECDSA signature`, probably because of the self-signed nature of our certificates.
+ This is probably because of the self-signed nature of our certificates.
 More research is required.